 If you can't afford travel insurance, you can't afford to travel.

-We strongly advise you to take out comprehensive travel insurance.
-If you already have employment in the country you'll be living in, before you leave check whether you're covered by your employer.
-You should make sure you're covered for all medical expenses for injury or illness, as well as theft of valuables, damage to baggage and cancellations or interruptions to flight plans.
-It will save you worry and a possible financial burden.
+Take out comprehensive travel insurance.
+If you already have employment in the country you'll be living in, check whether you're covered by your employer before you leave.
+Confirm you're covered for all medical expenses for injury or illness, as well as theft of valuables, damage to baggage and cancellations or interruptions to flight plans.
 Medical costs overseas can be in the tens of thousands of dollars and many people have been burdened financially in paying these costs when things go wrong.

-If you're living overseas and extend your stay, don't forget to extend your insurance before it expires to make sure you're never without it.
+If you're living overseas and extend your stay, extend your insurance before it expires to make sure you're never without it.

 You may need to consider local insurance to cover your needs instead of long-term travel insurance.